Stores Like & Other Stories That Are Serving Up More Looks To Love

 If I had to guess, & Other Stories is totally H&M's answer to compete with URBN and Free People.
 That said, like & Other Stories, Free People appeals to the mature millennial with contemporary styles that feel effortless on.

 The & Other Stories' shopper is looking to venture out would totally fall in love with Free People's skirts, jumpsuits, and trousers.

 If Free People is a mid-tier boho-chic brand then style-wise Anthropologie is its older sister.
 While both Free People and Anthropologie are owned by URBN Anthropologie is definitely set apart as a premium design brand that carries everything from clothing, to bridal via its sub-brand BLHDN, to furniture.

-Compared to & Other Stories, expect to spend considerably more at Anthropologie for their collection of dresses, sweater, trousers, jewelry and more.
+Compared to & Other Stories, expect to spend considerably more at Anthropologie for their collection of dresses, sweater, trousers and bohemian culottes, jewelry and more.

 11. Nobody’s Child

 Their story is a lot like Amour Vert as they're a sustainable fast-fashion brand for the conscious shopper.
 Nobody's Child focuses their sustainability efforts on upcycling materials, which means reusing all of their leftover materials from previous seasons.

 Compared to & Other Stories, the U.K. based brand is considerably cheaper with pieces in their limited selection ranging from $30-$50.